Daksh-Maru/IIIT_Surat_Grinders/README.md

 # HELLO VISITORS
-This is a repo consisting of projects given by IIIT Surat.
+This is repo is for the assignment codes given by IIIT-Surat.
+These files are to be submited as an assignment to professors.